section-engineering-education/engineering-education/articles/verifying-website-domains/index.md

 ![socket-error](/engineering-education/verifying-website-domains/socket1.jpg)

-Because the domain name is removed due to unoriginality, error messages are displayed.
+Because the domain name was removed due to unoriginality, error messages are displayed.

 Shown below is a functional and valid output of the code since the domain is active and not removed.